 1d10 = (+4d10)

-While using the Dice Creep variant, increase your Life Points by +3d10 at character creation and each new Power Level you gain.
-Additionally, double the value of your racial Health Modifier at character creation and each new Power Level you gain.
+While using the Dice Creep variant, increase your Life Points by +6d10 at character creation and each new Power Level you gain.
+Additionally, triple the value of your racial Health Modifier at character creation and each new Power Level you gain.
 This will help balance out the damage ratio and Life Point curve to better adjust for the large change to dice value and dice volume.

 Rolls And Checks.
 Does your punch hurt a Saibamen or simply miss?
 Will the time patrol officer believe an outrageous bluff?
 Can you dodge the blast from a ki explosion, or do you take full damage?
 In all cases where the outcome of an action isn’t clear, the DBU engine relies on dice rolls, to determine the success or failure.